You are viewing this site in staging mode. Click in this bar to return to normal site.

 These Charitable Objectives

-For many years, the Trust’s role was to manage and develop the College as a centre of learning.
+For many years, the Trust’s role was to manage and develop the College as a learning centre.
 This has proven to be very successful.
 The College is now part of BPPU’s Health School and the human training is validated by BPP University College.
-The connection with BPP has allowed the McTimoney College to become an international centre for learning McTimoney Chiropractic.
-The Trust’s main role now is to promote McTimoney Method Chiropractic by increasing public access to McTimoney Chiropractic care and by supporting training in the method.
+The connection with BPP has allowed McTimoney College to become an international centre for learning McTimoney Chiropractic.
+The Trust’s main role is to promote McTimoney Method Chiropractic by increasing public access to McTimoney Chiropractic care and supporting training in the method.